ezsystems/PlatformUIAssetsBundle/README.md

 and follow the instructions.

+_NOTE: As of 4.0 the script also takes a -b argument to specify branch to build, e.g. `-b 4.0`._

 ## Testing / Developer tasks

 Testing of this lib can be done from PlatformUIBundle, see [PlatformUIBundle/README.md](https://github.com/ezsystems/PlatformUIBundle/blob/master/README.md#developers-tasks) for further instructions.